Immunizations Are Important for Everyone

 Remember that just about any toy can be dangerous if misused.
 Supervision is always key.

 If someone gives your child a toy that is too advanced, store it away until they are old enough to safely enjoy it.
 If you have toys that are broken or dangerous, discard them.

-Visit Toy Safety for the Holidays to learn more about toy safety and to get tips on what activities and toys most children in each age group usually enjoy.
+Visit Toy Safety to learn more about toy safety and to get tips on what activities and toys most children in each age group usually enjoy.

 Tips for Recognizing ADHD